axwll/CoffiDa/README.md

 Running ``npm run lint`` will lint all the files in the project.
 As I upload this on Friday 26th February 2021, no lint errors exist.

-### Screencast ###

-My Screencast video exceeded 100 MB, so it has been uploaded to OnDrive.
-The link to both a .mp4 and .mov of the video can be found [here](https://github.com/axwll/CoffiDa/blob/master/screencast.txt)

 ### Extension Tasks ###